Uber denied new license in London for safety reasons | DW | 25.11.2019

 London's transport regulator has refused to renew the multinational ride-sharing company's license in the British capital for safety reasons.
 Uber has said it will appeal the decision and change its business model.

-Transport for London on Monday said it would not grant Uber a new license in the UK capital.
-It cited "several breaches that placed passengers and their safety at risk'' in its decision to evoke Uber's license, which expires at midnight Monday.
+Transport for London (TfL) on Monday said it would not grant Uber a new license in the UK capital.
+The city's regulator of taxi and private hire services cited "several breaches that placed passengers and their safety at risk'' in its decision to revoke Uber's license, which expires at midnight Monday.

+Although TfL acknowledged that Uber had made efforts to address some safety issues, it said it was not confident that similar problems will not reoccur, therefore deeming the company unfit at this period of time.

 Uber vowed to appeal the decision and has 21 days to do so.